-At Asha Dental, we encourage you to schedule an oral cancer screening today.
+At Asha Dental in Leawood and Lenexa, KS, we encourage you to schedule an oral cancer screening today.
 If you have not yet taken this life-saving measure, you should.
 Oral cancer is a disease not frequently discussed.
 There are few, if any, advertising campaigns, walks, or fundraisers supporting its treatment.
 Still, oral cancer claims one life every day in the United States.
-The reason for the high mortality rate is that most people do not seek medical help until the cancer has advanced.
+The reason for the high mortality rate is that most people do not seek medical help until cancer has advanced.
 As with all forms of cancer, early detection and treatment are critical to the ability to be cured.
 Therefore, the sooner you know that you are at risk for cancer or are developing signs of it, the better your chances are of beating it.

 Is it common to have an oral cancer screening?

 Unfortunately, no. Most people never have an oral cancer screening, and this is why the cancer is not detected at an early stage.
-At our Overland Park, KS dental practice, we suggest that you visit us for a screening right away if you have never received one.
+At our Leawood, Lenexa, KS dental practice, we suggest that you visit us for a screening right away if you have never received one.
 Otherwise, you can generally have this done bi-annually.
-If you live in or near the Overland Park area, call 913.440.4199 to schedule an appointment with our office.
+If you live in or near the Leawood and Lenexa area in Kansas, call (913) 440-4199 to schedule an appointment with our office.

 What does an oral cancer screening entail?